- Community Development

 Homeowners can complete their own plumbing and electrical work, however, if a plumber or electrician is used they must be licensed by the State of Colorado.
 Commercial property owners must use a licensed plumber and electrician.
 Electrical permits are issued by the State of Colorado.

-Section 2 of HB 19-1086 takes effect January 1, 2020 and Section 1 takes effect on January 1, 2022.
+Section 2 of HB 19-1086 took effect January 1, 2020 and Section 1 takes effect on January 1, 2022.
 Please visit the Colorado General Assembly website for more information.
 The signed bill can be viewed here.

 Public Improvements Requirements